Skip to main content

 Education

 Education Volunteers teach math, science, and English subjects in both public and private secondary schools.
 The language of instruction is English.
 Of the current Volunteers in Tanzania, about 60 percent serve in the Education sector.

 The majority of Volunteers teach secondary school math, science (biology, chemistry, physics) or English subjects.
 Volunteers also teach information and communications technology (ICT) or are placed at teachers’ or technical colleges.
-Peace Corps/Tanzania does not place Volunteers in primary or pre-primary positions.
-Volunteers work with a focus on the two goals of the sector: improved achievement in math, science, and English proficiency and comprehension; and assist Tanzanian teachers to improve their content-based, student-centered teaching techniques in these subjects.
+Peace Corps Tanzania does not place Volunteers in primary or pre-primary positions.
+Volunteers work with a focus on two goals: improved achievement in math, science, and English proficiency and comprehension; and assisting Tanzanian teachers to improve their content-based, student-centered teaching techniques in these subjects.

 Health

-In 2013, Peace Corps partnered with USAID’s Feed the Future program to fight poverty and under-nutrition across Tanzania.
 Some Volunteers, in collaboration with Tanzanian counterparts, work on projects or trainings involving:

 • Chicken husbandry and large livestock rearing (cows, goats, etc.)